heyjaywilson/taskList/Readme.md

 ## 2.1 Adding attributes to the Task Entity

-Next, we need the `Task` entity to have attributes to stare the following information:
+Next, we need the `Task` entity to have attributes to store the following information:

 - id: used as a unique identifier for each task
 - name: what the user will call the task
 - isComplete: defines whether or not a task is completed

-To add attributes to `Task`, click the `+` in the Attributes section and give the attribute a name and type.
+To add attributes to `Task`, click the `+` in the Attributes section, and give the attribute a name and type.
 The GIF below shows how to do this.

 ![GIF of steps above](https://github.com/maeganjwilson/taskList/blob/master/images/task-attribute.gif?raw=true)